redis/redis-doc/topics/sentinel.md

 performed only discarding unreachable slaves and picking the one with the lower Run ID.

-APPENDIX A - Get started with Sentinel in five minutes
+APPENDIX B - Get started with Sentinel in five minutes
 ===

 If you want to try Redis Sentinel, please follow this steps: